sos-berlin/sos-components/pojogen/sos-raml/src/main/resources/joc/documentation/audit/audit.md

 * Optional fields are
     * parameters (from post body of the request)
     * job (if the object is a job)
-    * jobChain (if the object is a job chain or an order)
+    * workflow (if the object is a workflow or an order)
     * orderId (if the object is an order)